Continental Volleyball Conference: History

 become new members for the 2018 season, and that Thiel would leave after that same season.
 Then, on November 21, Ramapo was announced as an incoming member for the 2018 season.

 Thiel did not initially announce its future men's volleyball affiliation, but would eventually be revealed as a new affiliate member of the Allegheny Mountain Collegiate Conference effective with the 2018–19 school year.

 While Thiel left after the 2018 season, the CVC added three new members for the 2019 season, all of which launched new varsity programs at that time.
 First, in October 2017, Randolph–Macon College was announced as an incoming member.
 Then, in December of that year, the CVC announced that Elizabethtown College and Immaculata University would also join.

 On July 1, 2018, the New Jersey Athletic Conference announced they would add men's volleyball as a sponsored sport.
 Kean and Rutgers–Newark maintain dual membership in the CVC and NJAC starting in 2018–19.
 Ramapo College left the CVC and returned to the Skyline Conference; Rampo maintains dual affiliation for men's volleyball in the NJAC and Skyline.

 Inaugural member Cairn departed the conference for the 2019–20 academic year after the university's all-sport conference, the Colonial States Athletic Conference, announced the addition of men's volleyball as a conference sport.
 The CVC added another member when Roanoke College announced the addition of men's volleyball for the 2022 season.

 With the addition of men's volleyball in the Old Dominion Athletic Conference, Eastern Mennonite, Randolph-Macon, and Roanoke departed the CVC after the 2024 season to participate in men's volleyball competition in their home conference.

-Four more members are set to depart after the 2026 season.
-Drew, Elizabethtown, Juniata, and Wilkes will move men's volleyball to their primary home of the Landmark Conference, which will begin sponsoring the sport in the 2027 season.
+Five more members are set to depart after the 2026 season.
+Drew, Elizabethtown, Juniata, and Wilkes will move men's volleyball to their primary home of the Landmark Conference, which will begin sponsoring the sport in the 2027 season, with Kean joining them as an affiliate member in that sport.